Corporate Advisory Committee

 The Corporate Advisory Committee shall be comprised of 20 Associate Member organizations.
 These organizations should reflect the broad diversity of type and size of NCTR’s Associate Members.
 Membership on the Corporate Advisory Committee belongs to the organization.

 As stated under “Purpose,” the members of the Corporate Advisory Committee shall provide advice and counsel to NCTR’s governance process.
-In addition, members shall plan to participate in NCTR’s Spring Executive Committee meeting and serve as co-hosts of the Past Presidents’ Dinner at the Annual Conference.
+In addition, members shall plan to participate in NCTR’s Spring Executive Committee meeting and the Annual Conference.
 They may also be invited to participate in other NCTR events during the year.

 Term of Office: